ivan-madjarov/pm-agent-cfg/SECURITY.md

 # Security Policy

+**Mitel Networks Corporation - Internal Project**

+## Important Notice
+This security policy applies to Mitel's proprietary PM+ Agent Configuration tool.
+This software is for internal use by authorized Mitel personnel and designated partners only.

 ## Supported Versions

-We actively support and provide security updates for the following versions:
+Mitel actively supports and provides security updates for the following versions:

 | Version | Supported          |
 | ------- | ------------------ |